scottyeager/Pal/README.md

 ## Config path philosophy

-First of all, I don't like apps cluttering my home directory with a `.app` folder to hold their config and files.
+First of all, I don't like apps cluttering my home directory with a `~/.app` folder to hold their config and files.
 So that's out.

 On Linux, using `~/.config` and `XDG_CONFIG_HOME` is well accepted, for config files.
 Then we also have `~/.local/share`, etc. After initially dabbling in a more complicated arrangement using multiple dirs, I'm putting everything under config now to keep things simple.